 How to Get around Garrotxa?

-The easiest ways to get around is by car.
-But you can also get around by joining a guided tour or taking a taxi.
+The easiest ways to get around are by car or joining a guided tour.
+But you can also get around by taking a taxi or using local public buses.
 Cycling and hiking are also popular, if slower, ways to get around La Garrotxa!

 The best places to rent a car in the area are Barcelona and Girona.
 You can check and compare rental car prices across companies at Priceline if interested in renting a car for the trip.
 We often find that Enterprise has the best car hire rates.